 138. The means of communicating are very varied.
 The spirits, acting on our organs and on our senses, can manifest themselves to the sight as apparitions, to the touch by tangible impressions, hidden or visible, to the hearing by sounds, to the smelling by odors, without known cause.
 This last method of manifestation, though very real, is, without contradiction, the most uncertain, from the numerous causes that may lead to error; so we will stop here.
-What we ought to examine with care are the various means of obtaining communications; that is to say, an exchange, regular and followed by thoughts.
+What we ought to examine with care are the various means of obtaining communications; that is to say, a graph, regular and thought.
 These means are, rappings, talking, and writing.
 We shall develop them in special chapters.